 - Exercise - whilst exercising the heart pumps harder and faster, increasing blood pressure.
 However, in the long-term, exercise decreases blood pressure

-- Stress - Stress raises the blood pressure
+- Stress - Stress raises blood pressure